 As a result, Anna’s total capital proceeds for the sale are $1.15 million, made up of the $1 million initial payment, the subsequent $100,000 payment under the earnout right and the $50,000 payment to end the earnout right.

 Anna’s final capital gain from the sale is $550,000 (capital proceeds of $1.15 million less the cost base of $600,000).
 Note this is considered to have arisen in March 2016 at the time of the original CGT event.
 This would necessitate going back and amending the return for that year.

-- is created as part of an arrangement for a disposal of the business or its assets (i.e. the disposal must cause CGT event A1 to happen)
+- is created as part of an arrangement for disposal of the business or its assets (i.e. the disposal must cause CGT event A1 to happen)

 - is a right to future financial benefits which are not reasonably ascertainable at the time the right is created

-- the financial benefits under the right are contingent on and reasonably related to the future economic performance of the asset (or a related business) and the value of the benefits reasonably relates to this performance
+- the financial benefits under the right are contingent on and reasonably related to the future economic performance of the asset (or a related business) and the value of the benefits reasonably related to this performance

 - is created as part of arrangements entered into on an arm’s-length basis

 - all the financial benefits that can be provided under the right must be provided over a period ending no later than more than five years after the end of the income year in which the relevant CGT event occurs concerning the disposal of the relevant active asset.
 The 5-year requirement will be breached if the agreement includes an option for the parties to extend the period over which financial benefits are provided or to enter into a new agreement providing for the continuation of substantially similar financial benefits.